Jan-H-Christensen/DB_assignment/README.md

 DROP TABLE productRatings;
 ```

-- if you want to remove the category in the product tbl than you have to remove the lines 13 & 14
+- if you want to remove the category tbl than you can run this code snipped

 ```
 USE e_commerce;